 A question we frequently get asked is – What SD card should I buy?

 We recommend using a Dash Cam compatible U3 SD card, that is specifically designed for Dash Cam or CCTV usage.
-We understand that most manufactures’ SD cards do not meet these requirements, and as so the retailers void the warranty on their SD cards if they’re used in a Dash Cam.
-For peace of mind and a full one year warranty, we’d recommend using our own Nextbase SD cards in your Dash Cam.
-They are made for specific use with our Dash Cams and can be purchased from many retailers in a variety of sizes.
+We understand that most manufactures' SD cards do not meet these requirements and as so the retailers void the warranty on their SD cards if they're used in a Dash Cam.
+For peace of mind and a full one year warranty, we'd recommend using our own Nextbase SD cards in your Dash Cam.
+They are made for specific use with our Dash Cams and can be purchased from many retailers with a variety of storage capacities offered.

 Why can't I use any SD card in my Dash Cam?